ubports/docs.ubports.com/porting/introduction/Intro.rst

 The challenges of the porting process
 -------------------------------------

-Building the necessary components and getting them to work together properly always involves an amount of code modifications, configuring and testing, but normally considerably moreso when using method 1 compared to methods 2 and 3 above (see :ref:`porting methods <Porting-methods>`).
+Building the necessary components and getting them to work together properly always involves an amount of code modifications, configuring and testing, but considerably moreso when doing full system image builds, compared to builds using the GSI (see :ref:`porting methods <Porting-methods>`).

 Luckily, there is a community of porters out there who are eager to see Ubuntu Touch ported to new devices.
 When you run into trouble, you should search the sources below (:ref:`Getting-community-help`) to see if others before you have solved the issue.
 There are online Telegram chat groups you can join to ask for help, but please bear in mind that those participating are doing so in their spare time.